iechevarria/reading-notes/money-and-government-skidelslky-2018.md

 - 54 - cunliffe report of 1918
 - 55 - barry eichengreen on commitement to convertability
 - 109 - arthur pigou on idle capital
+- 131 - jacob viner on full employment
+- 150 - nicholas kaldor on manufacturing
+- 158 - abramovitz on rapid growth
+- 160 - leffingwell on america driving international growth
+- 187 - david laidler on 80s recession
+- 187 - patrick minford on disinflation
+- 235 - stiglitz 2014 paper on idle resources
+- 251 - marshall-lerner condition